How many of these mobile banking security mistakes have you made?

 Not checking the origins of an app

-If you are downloading a banking app make sure you are getting it from a reputable source such as Apple iTunes or Android Marketplace and double check it is the bank’s official app.
+If you are downloading a banking app make sure you are getting it from a reputable source such as Apple or Play store and double-check it is the bank’s official app.

 Using public Wi-Fi